A Two-Step Distribution System State Estimator with Grid Constraints and Mixed Measurements: Abstract

 \section{Abstract}

-In this work we study the problem of State Estimation (SE) in large-scale, 3-phase coupled, unbalanced distribution systems.
-More specifically, we address the problem of including mixed real-time measurements, synchronized and unsynchronized, from phasor measurement units and smart meters, into existing solutions.
-We propose a computationally efficient two-step method to update a prior solution using the measurements, while taking into account physical constraint caused by buses with no loads.
-We test the method on a benchmark test feeder to illustrate the effectiveness of the approach.
+In this paper we consider the problem of State Estimation (SE) in large-scale, 3-phase coupled, unbalanced distribution systems.
+More specifically, we address the problem of including mixed real-time measurements, synchronized and unsynchronized, from phasor measurement units and smart meters, into existing SE solutions.
+We propose a computationally efficient two-step method to update a prior solution using the measurements, while taking into account physical constraints caused by zero-injection buses.
+We test the method on a benchmark test feeder and show the effectiveness of the approach.